Harshak-1744/web-dev-cheat-sheet/JS Cheat Sheet.md

 ## Error Handling:
 - Error handling is a way to gracefully handle errors in JavaScript using try...catch blocks.

-## Regular Expressions:
-- Regular expressions (RegExp) are used for pattern matching and text searching.

 # JavaScript Regular Expressions